 I was thinking about people I’ve met who were born and raised overseas.
-You can learn a lot about other places from those who are actually in that environment, keeping in mind that what you’re learning is still being filtered through a particular lens.
+You can learn a lot about other places from those who are actually in that environment, keeping in mind that what you’re learning is still being filtered through a particular lens – albeit a closeup.

-It’s something I always come back to when listening to people who’ve never been to my country (America) and/or who’ve never been around my race (blacks) talk about what they believe we’re like.
-Because when asked why they believe the things they do – where they got their ideas from – the answer is always the same.
+It’s something I always come back to when listening to people who’ve never been to my country and/or never spent time around my race talk about what they think we’re like.
+Because when asked why they believe what they do – where they get their ideas from – the answer is always the same.

 What we’re exposed to dictates our worldview more than anything, and that extends to the way we view ourselves.
 Every second of every day, we’re consuming information.
 Pictures and words.
 Feelings and thoughts.
 And we internalize that data.
-We adopt it into our existence and our translation of the world.
+We adopt it into our existence and into our translation of the world around us.

 What we’re exposed to becomes the building blocks of our social language – the way we understand our environment and communicate with each other through that understanding.